MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/scheduled-performance-profiler-overview.md

 The **Active Schedule ID** field in the **Profiler Schedules** page contains the active schedule for the current session.
 It's empty if profiling isn't enabled.

-### What is the performance impact of running with a profiler schedule?
+### What's the performance impact of running with a profiler schedule?
 Will the users be affected?

 A user whose session, which is being profiled might experience some performance degradation due to the recording.
 This is because activities need to be recorded and stored for further investigation.
 The rule of thumb is to limit the duration of the schedules to the minimum required for the investigation and to apply schedules to as few users as possible.